 Inquiry Based Learning (IBL) Projects

-CILASS, the Centre for Inquiry-based Learning in the Arts and Social Sciences, has announced a new scheme in January 2009, offering grants and other support to individuals or groups in UK Higher Education to enhance or initiate IBL related activity (also known as Problem-Based Learning) in their teaching in their home institution.
-Two current projects are relevant to economics:
+CILASS, the Centre for Inquiry-based Learning in the Arts and Social Sciences, announced a new scheme in January 2009, offering grants and other support to individuals or groups in UK Higher Education to enhance or initiate IBL related activity (also known as Problem-Based Learning) in their teaching in their home institution.
+Two projects are relevant to economics: